pivotal-cf/docs-book-observability-data-store/README.md

 ## What's in this Repo

-Here you'll find the configuration and templates for the PCF Healthwatch documentation set.
+Here you'll find the configuration and templates for the Observability Data Store for PCF documentation set.

 This repository *does not* contain the actual documentation content.
 Actual content is contained in the topic repositories listed in the `config.yml` file.